ExistBI Can Help You Meet GDPR Requirements

 The GDPR has made it mandatory to have a Data Protection Impact Assessments (DPIAs) in cases where the data gathering process could potentially result in high risk.
 Once this information has been obtained the GDPR has additional enhancements to previous regulations related to individuals’ rights such as; right to rectification, right to data portability etc. This is the time to review your current procedures, should such a request occur.
 Evaluate your lawful basis for processing personal data, as under the new regulations some individual’s rights may vary depending on this.
 Your lawful basis should be documented in your Privacy Notice and within any request for information, this will ensure you comply with GDPR accountability guidelines.
 Review your policies should you have a data breach, the GDPR may not only require you to report it to the ICO but in some cases to the individual themselves.
 The changes required to adhere to the new legislation are not insignificant, by having a designated Data Protection Officer to ensure compliance.

 Our data strategy specialists detect the effect of the GDPR on your organization and customs, deliver and support digital data transformation programmes to reach compliance and enhance data privacy within your processes.

 - GDPR readiness assessment

 - Our data specialists will design and implement a sustainable privacy and data protection programme

-- We partner with the leading GDPR solution providers such as Informatica, Collibra and Microsoft to understand the complexities of integrating the GDPR into your operational environments.
+- We partner with the leading GDPR solution providers such as Informatica consulting, Collibra, and Microsoft Bi Consulting to understand the complexities of integrating the GDPR into your operational environments.

 - Read more about our GDPR Consulting Services